Arnav0400/personal-5fb50/content/time.md

       #### AUGUST, 2020

-      *   Started internship at Bosch Research, as a computer vision specialist, worked on unsupervised defect detecction and localization for industrial objects.
+      *   Started an internship at Bosch Research, as a computer vision specialist, worked on unsupervised defect detection and localization for industrial objects.

       #### JUNE, 2020